 Neo Klima village

-Neo Klima, is a lovely little village, recently founded, with a marina for fishing boats and yachts, with a specialty in fish soup, and lobster spaghetti in its taverns.
+Neo Klima is a lovely little village, recently founded, with a marina for fishing boats and yachts, with a specialty in fish soup, and lobster spaghetti in its taverns.

 Hovolos Beach at the end of Neo Klima

 Near Neo Klima is the fabulous Hovolos beach.
 To get to Hovolos you need to spot a large monolith, walk towards it – beware of any rock falling – and discover the beautiful hidden beach.
-It is totally unorganized, quiet beach with very small pebbles and azure, crystal-clear waters.
+It is an unorganized, quiet beach with very small pebbles and azure, crystal-clear waters.

 Loutraki